 Arizona Sick Leave Notice or Poster

-First thing’s first, you have to ensure employees are aware of the legislation and their rights under Arizona's sick law.
-There MUST be a Arizona-specific sick leave poster or notice published in a conspicuous location within the workplace that is accessible by employees.
+The first thing companies should do to comply with Arizona PTO posting requirements is to ensure employees are aware of the legislation and their rights under Arizona's sick law.
+There MUST be an Arizona-specific sick leave poster or notice published in a conspicuous location within the workplace that is accessible by employees.
 You can use a pre-approved Industrial Commission of Arizona version of this Earned Paid Sick Time Notice.

 Alternatively, if you don’t have one already, you can publish an all-in-one Arizona labor law poster that includes details of this in addition to other areas of employee’s rights that require notices like Workers’ Compensation, Notice of Unemployment Insurance, Minimum Wage, Safety & Health Protection under OSHA, etc.

-The sick leave requirements can be broken down into two core categories:
+Arizona PTO requirements for sick time can be broken down into two core categories:

 Sick Time Requirements by Employee SizeAll-sized employers need to comply with the legislation, the only item in question for your company is how much sick time is required to provide?
 And the amount of sick time that employees have the right to attain or accrue is based on the size of your organization: